The data hygiene steps you can take today to accelerate machine learning tomorrow

 You should also be looking at whether you are tracking the right data to be making automated decisions.
 Demographic data can be helpful in some ways, but can also lead to issues such as unconscious bias, or unfair outcomes.
 Therefore, I usually recommend valuing the tracking of customer behavior and context over basic demographics like gender or age.

 Clean, structured, and tagged data is a critical prerequisite for leveraging AI and machine learning.
-But there are some additional requirements that are easy to forget:
+But there are three key additional requirements that are easy to forget:

 - Choosing an AI-ready CMS